-Chiropractic (comes from Greek word meaning "treatment by hand") is a natural healing health care with spinal manipulation (or adjustment) to improve nerve function and restore general health with surgery free, drugless environment.
-As the nervous system consisting of the brain, the spinal cord and the nerve roots, controls every function of the human body, chiropractors primarily focus on the spine that protects the nervous system.
+Chiropractic (comes from the Greek word meaning "treatment by hand") is a natural healing health care with spinal manipulation (or adjustment) to improve nerve function and restore general health in a surgery-free, drugless environment.
+As the nervous system consisting of the brain, the spinal cord, and the nerve roots, controls every function of the human body, chiropractors primarily focus on the spine that protects the nervous system.
 Chiropractic was first introduced in 1895 by D.D.
-Palmer in the United States.
-In 2005, World Health Organization (WHO) published the official guidelines on basic training and safety in chiropractic, and the practice of chiropractic is regulated by law in 45 countries such as USA, Canada, Australia, New Zealand, UK, Switzerland etc. The objective of chiropractic treatment is to relieve nerve interference and emphasize the inherent recuperative power of the body to heal itself by correcting misalignment of the spine and other joints.
+Palmer in the US.
+In 2005, World Health Organization (WHO) published the official guidelines on basic training and safety in chiropractic, and the practice of chiropractic is regulated by law in 50 countries such as the USA, Canada, Australia, New Zealand, the UK, Switzerland, etc. The objective of chiropractic treatment is to relieve nerve interference and emphasize the inherent recuperative power of the body to heal itself by correcting misalignment of the spine and other joints.
 As a result, treatment helps many conditions including musculoskeletal symptoms.

 Cancer/Tumour, Infectious and contagious disease, Fractures/ Dislocation of bones, Blood related disease (clotting disorder) etc.

 If you are looking for an international standard chiropractic school in Japan, visit Tokyo College of Chiropractic (TCC)